interterror/PowerManager/README.md

 CONFIGURE DATABASE

 1. Open config/config-database.php
-2. Edit necessary parameters.
-Be sure to write correct IP for writeIp parameter.
-Only application run from this IP will be able to save to db.
-3. Set parameters of your mysql db.
+2. Set parameters of your mysql db.
-4. Set data save interval.
+3. Set data save interval.
 This interval will be used to save outlet data to db.

 CONFIGURE RULES